RamanNet: A generalized neural network architecture for Raman Spectrum Analysis: Motivations and High-Level Considerations

-To sum up, we are faced with a dilemma between CNN and classical machine learning pipelines.
-On one hand, CNNs help in analyzing Raman spectra for the benefits of sparse connectivity (considering the correlation in neighboring Raman shifts) and parameter sharing (reducing the number of parameters and overfitting), but loses its applicability due to translational equivariance.
-On the other hand, traditional models are free from translational equivariance, but they can't comprehend the correlation in the neighboring raman shifts and suffers from the curse of dimensionality as trying to optimize too many parameters at once.
+This brings us to the dilemma of whether to use CNN or classical machine learning pipelines.
+On one hand, CNNs help in analyzing Raman spectra for the benefits of sparse connectivity (considering the correlation in neighboring Raman shifts) and parameter sharing (reducing the number of parameters and overfitting), but loses their applicability due to translational equivariance.
+On the other hand, traditional models are free from translational equivariance, but they cannot comprehend the correlation in the neighboring Raman shifts and suffers from the curse of dimensionality as trying to optimize too many parameters at once.
 In the sequel, we overcome this dilemma by proposing a middle ground between the two approaches, fusing the best of the both worlds.
-We propose to use shifted multi-layer perceptrons to analyze shifted windows of Raman spectra.
+We propose to use shifted multi-layer perceptrons (MLPs) to analyze shifted windows of Raman spectra.
 This facilitates sparse connectivity as the shifted MLP layers mimic kernels and only analyze a part of the input.
 Moreover, parameter sharing is redundant in this regard, as the kernel-like operations of a particular kernel are only performed in one part and not elsewhere.
 Finally, this also eliminates the issues with translation equivarience, as for differnt locations or different shifted windows we have different MLP layers.
 Thus,

 Mathematically, a typical 1D CNN operation can be simplified as,

 Here, $x$ is the 1D input, $y$ is the output, $k$ is a learned kernel, $b$ is the bias term and $\sigma$ is a nonlinear operation.
 The same kernel $k$ is applied everywhere thus the translational equivarience is achieved.